greenm01/ec4x/docs/ec4x_specs.md

 | ELI2      | 2      |
 | ELI3+     | 3+     |

-The maxium ELI level is ELI5.
+The maximum ELI level is ELI5.

 ## XYZ\.9 Cloaking (CLK)

 Cloaking technology applies to Raiders and enables them to cloak their assigned fleets with increasing levels of probability.

-Upgrades do not apply to pre-existing Raiders.
+Upgrades do not apply to preexisting Raiders.

 | CLK Level | Min TL |
 |:---------:|:------:|